peterthiemann/uniqueness/kindly/pldi20-rebuttal.md

   Affe is also designed to work in tandem with a rich, ML-like module system, which has been shown to support programming in the large very well.

-- Linear types and ownerships are known for being fairly heavy to use.
+- Linear types and ownership are known for being fairly heavy to use.
   Rust is no exception and complex elision rules for lifetimes were instrumental in increasing ease-of-use.
 Affe shows that we can go much further thanks to inference.
 This could be used